juho0523/used-auction-platform-security-lab-/docs/03-logging-and-detection/LD-01-sqli/README.md

 ### 6.3 Detection Rule

-The detection strategy shifts from signature-based matching to **Behavioral Analysis**.
+The detection strategy shifts from signature-based matching to Behavioral Analysis.
 By offloading the stateful correlation (e.g., failure frequency) to the application layer, the SIEM rules remain lightweight, deterministic, and highly accurate.

 ```xml
 <group name="tomcat,authentication,">